 - Rebuild digestive vitality

-- A whole food vegetarian diet protects against chronic disease such as heart disease and cancers
+- Protective against chronic diseases such as heart disease and cancers

-- Vegetarian foods often cost less than animal products or processed foods
+- Often less expensive than animal products or processed foods

 - Organic plant foods may be harder to find and expensive

 - Natural health experts have reported that vegans are as likely to develop heart disease and stroke as meat eaters unless they supplement with B12